Reactive-Network/documentation/docs/education/use-cases/use-case-3.md

 ## Overview

 This article focuses on the [Uniswap V2 Stop Order Demo](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos/uniswap-v2-stop-order) where a reactive contract listens for `Sync` events in a Uniswap V2 pool and triggers asset sales when the exchange rate hits a specified threshold.
-This demo extends the principles introduced in the [Reactive Network Demo](./use-case-1.md), which provides an introduction to building reactive smart contracts that respond to real-time events.
+This demo extends the principles introduced in the [Reactive Network Demo](./use-case-1.md), which provides an introduction to building Reactive Contracts that respond to real-time events.

 ![Uniswap V2 Stop Order](./img/uniswap-stop-order.jpg)